Akshaya-Shri/geoLocation-/README.md

-# Firebase Studio
+# GeoTracker

-This is a NextJS starter in Firebase Studio.

-To get started, take a look at src/app/page.tsx.
+GeoTracker is a real-time location tracking application that can find a user's current coordinates or geocode a location by name.